comet-toolkit/unc_website/_sources/specification/draft-v0.1/unc_specification.rst

 Assigning Uncertainty Components
 --------------------------------

-*Uncertainty variables* are associated with an *observation variable* through the *observation variable*'s `"unc_comps"` attribute.
-The attribute should contain a list of the names of the *uncertainty variables* associated with an *observation variable*..
+*Uncertainty variables* are associated with their *observation variable* through the *observation variable*'s `"unc_comps"` attribute.
+This attribute contains a list of the names of all of the *uncertainty variables* associated with an *observation variable*.

-The following example of a dataset, in CDL syntax, shows a `"temperature"` variable defined along 3 dimensions - `time`, `lat`, and `lon`. `"temperature"` has two uncertainty components associated with it - `"u_calibration"` and `"u_noise"`.
+The following example of a dataset, in CDL syntax, shows a `temperature` variable defined along 3 dimensions - `time`, `lat`, and `lon`. `temperature` has two uncertainty components associated with it - `u_calibration` and `u_noise`.

 .. code-block::